-This is a summary (for the menu) of a series of posts on a common phrase in modern Christian literature — “The oldest and best manuscripts say.”
+This is a summary (for the sidebar menu) of a series of posts on a common phrase in modern Christian literature — “The oldest and best manuscripts say.”
 (This wording is also in the margin or study notes of many Bibles published in recent times).

 The “oldest and best manuscripts” phrase is based on modern New Testament Textual Criticism (NTTC).
 This ongoing series (another article coming soon) addresses some assumptions of NTTC, and why I no longer accept its assumptions nor its conclusions.

 Note: I do not recommend spending a lot of time in this area.
 Becoming expert in ancient manuscripts may do more to gender strife than to increase righteousness, love, and peace.
 But believers can find their faith weakened by words undermining confidence in the Bible in their hand, so I see value in presenting another side of the story with occasional posts.
 I have more to say, but will write very infrequently on the topic.